 Young Kamogawa hammers tree trunks into a side of a hill.
 With his fists.
 And then the damage inflicted on his hands catching up to him in the aftermath of his next boxing match, ending his career as a boxer.

 Tiger Mask, both the manga (1968) and the anime series (1969) involved cruel methods of training used by the inherently evil "Tigers' Cave".
 The training included wrestling with pumas and gorillas, wrestling with lions using only the legs (the stated objective was to get Murderous Thighs), push-ups on the legs with enormous weights attached to the head and spikes under the butt (notable for being an actual training exercise to improve leg strength.
-Of course the actual version didn't have the spikes...), and being set on fire while wearing a pullover wet with gasoline (the objective was to force the trainee to improve his speed while on the ground, but it came useful when, during a no-holds-barred match, Tiger Mask's opponent started by drenching him in gasoline and setting in on fire: after a moment of surprise that someone would actually do that in a match, Tiger Mask calmly rolled on the ground to put off the fire on himself, then used his own still aflame cloak as a weapon).
+Of course the actual version didn't have the spikes, just your trainer ready to hit you with a shinai if you screw up), and being set on fire while wearing a pullover wet with gasoline (the objective was to force the trainee to improve his speed while on the ground, but it became even more useful when, during a no-holds-barred match, Tiger Mask's opponent started by drenching him in gasoline and setting in on fire: after a moment of surprise that someone would actually do that in a match, Tiger Mask calmly rolled on the ground to put off the fire on himself, then used his own still aflame cloak as a weapon).

 Initial D has Takumi's tofu delivery runs up Mount Akina, which he must do every single day...at 4 in the monring...without spilling a cup of water in the cup holder...even if it's raining or snowing.
 The latter bit pays off when he is pitted against the Redsuns' rain specialist Kenta in the rain, who Takumi smokes so badly that Kenta completely loses sight of him.